 Do I need to obtain travel and medical insurance when traveling to the Schengen Area?

-Yes.
-You will not be able to travel with products of an animal origin such as meat, milk, or products containing them into EU countries, with the exception of infant milk, infant food, or special processed pet feed, while business travelers such as musicians wishing to temporarily move goods between the U.K. and EU for business purposes will also need to comply with new customs rules.
+You are not able to travel with products of an animal origin such as meat, milk, or products containing them into EU countries, with the exception of infant milk, infant food, or special processed pet feed, without the proper customs declarations and forms.
+Business travelers such as musicians wishing to temporarily move goods between the U.K. and EU for business purposes will also need to comply with new customs rules.

 What travel insurance products do AXA offer?